aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Someone will invite you to a Karaoke party.
+> 🥠 Never forget a friend.
+Especially if he owes you.

-Last update: Fri Oct 11 05:08:37 2024
+Last update: Sat Oct 12 05:07:45 2024

 ### Let's play! 🎮